OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/concepts/how-it-works.md

 #### Cheaper execution

 Stylus is a more efficient execution environment than the EVM, leading directly to gas savings for complex smart contracts.
 Computation and memory can be significantly cheaper.
-Cryptography libraries can be permissionlessly deployed as custom application layer precompiles.
+Deploying cryptography libraries can be done permissionlessly as custom application layer precompiles.
 Use cases that are impractical in the EVM are now possible in Stylus.

 #### Opt-in reentrancy